 Within forensics and toxicology, there are often samples that are considered difficult to process due to their characteristics.
 These could be, for instance, especially viscose samples or samples with protein filaments.
-These often lead to deposits in hoses and valves and ultimately cause blockages.
+These often lead to deposits in tubings and valves and ultimately cause blockages.
 LCTech offers a technically brilliant solution for these particularly difficult samples.

 Bidirectional SPE proves to be extremely effective, even with difficult and viscose matrices such as brain tissue or horse or camel urine, which often cause blockages in pipes.

 The system uses an SPE module that grips and seals the column to aspirate the sample and prevent contamination of the device.
 The sample is aspirated via the luer tip and then pushed out again under pressure so that it only comes into contact with the column.
 This minimises unwanted matrix effects and increases the precision and reproducibility of the analysis.